prufeng/blog/Architect/使用Jmeter对接口进行压力测试.md

 * Test one service or multiple services per run?
 * How many requests per service?
 * How many requests per second?
+* How to measure it is good or not?
+* When to run(trigger) the performance test?